Aircraft Technician

 Training to become an Aircraft Technician was extremely demanding physically and mentally, but ultimately infinitely rewarding.

 Aircraft Technicians are responsible for the repair and maintenance of all Army aircraft, from Apache Helicopters to unmanned aerial vehicles.
-They work on all mechanical systems including the airframe, engines and control systems.
-You will be exceptionally well trained, completing first a basic, then an advanced apprenticeship.
-A degree in Engineering is obtainable later in your career as well as membership of professional institutions.
+They work on all mechanical and electrical systems including the airframe, engines and control systems.
+You will be exceptionally well trained with further opportunity along your career pathway for higher education and professional recognition.
 Aircraft Technicians have a high level of responsibility and are promoted rapidly to reflect it.
-You will travel the world supporting our aircraft wherever they go.
+You'll travel all over the world with your unit, servicing Army aircraft on operations and exercises, earning highly valuable civilian qualifications, and enjoying sport and Adventurous Training.

 The Corps of the Royal Electrical and Mechanical Engineers (REME) provides engineering support to maintain and repair the vast array of British Army equipment.
 They will be found wherever the Army is operating, at home or overseas.
 The technical training our soldiers receive gives them the confidence to tackle any engineering problem.
 We are professional, resourceful and resilient, and we strive to keep fit equipment in the hands of the user; to keep the punch in the Army’s fist.